Hashmonaim: History

 Under Israeli legal rulings, this territory was claimed as unoccupied state land by the prior sovereign entity, the Hashemite Kingdom of Jordan, and thus passed to the subsequent sovereign entity in occupation, the state of Israel.

 Construction of the first homes began in December 1983.
 A dedication ceremony on June 12, 1984, was attended by Prime Minister Yitzhak Shamir and the Sephardi chief rabbi Mordechai Eliyahu.
 The first families moved in in August 1987.
 The name derives from the location of Hashmonaim in a region where the Hasmoneans lived in antiquity.

 Hashmonaim originally consisted of two neighborhoods: Ramat Modi'in was established in 1983 and Ganei Modi'in in 1985.
 In 1996, Ganei Modi'in became part of Modi'in Illit.

 In May 2010, three homes in Hashmonaim were demolished by Israeli security forces.
 The buildings were deemed to be violating a 10-month construction freeze in the West Bank.

 Demographics

 In 2010, there were 545 families living in Hashmonaim.
-Around 50% of the residents are native English speakers.
-Most are members of the religious Zionist community.
-Many residents commute to jobs in the United States or work for American companies.
+More than half of the residents were native English speakers, mostly from the United States.
+Many commute or telecommute to jobs in the United States.
+The community is affiliated with the religious Zionist youth movement B'nei Akiva.